chrisguindon/chrisguindon.github.io/content/post/adopters-eclipse-technology.md

 With that success in mind, we decided to build a new [API service](https://github.com/EclipseFdn/eclipsefdn-project-adopters) responsible for managing adopters for all our projects.

-This will enable us to create an Eclipse Cloud Development Tools Adopters page before the end of the year and probably a few more in Q1 of 2021.
+This will allow us to create additionnal Adopters page for our Working Group.
+We plan on creating one for [Eclipse Cloud Development Tools](https://ecdtools.eclipse.org/) before the end of the year.

-Organzation that wishes to be listed on this new Adopters page can submit their request today by following our [instructions](#how-can-my-organization-become-an-adaptor-of-eclipse-technology).
+Organzations that wishes to be listed on this new Adopters page can submit their request today by following our [instructions](#how-can-my-organization-become-an-adaptor-of-eclipse-technology).

-On top of that, our projects will be able to leverage our JavaScript plugin to display logos of their Adopters without committing the files' in their website git repository.
+On top of that, our projects will be able to leverage our JavaScript plugin to display these logos without committing them in their website git repository.

 As an example, you can check out the [Eclipse Ditto](https://www.eclipse.org/ditto/) website.